What Do Surveyors Do During the Winter?

-Snow on the ground does not threaten surveying projects, but when it is actively snowing, the snow can also impact visual capabilities and make it difficult for surveyors to make measurements.
+Snow on the ground in the winter does not threaten surveying projects, but when it is actively snowing, the snow can also impact visual capabilities and make it difficult for surveyors to make measurements.
 It doesn’t hinder surveying, but it can slow it down.

-John said the winter is the best time to survey in heavily forested areas.
+The winter is a great time to survey in heavily forested areas.
 There is a farther line of sight since there are no leaves or underbrush in and around the trees.
 A surveyor’s line of sight can extend from five feet to 200 feet simply due to the lack of leaves in the trees.

 Construction staking can be harder in the winter because the ground and construction materials like asphalt are colder and harder to stake.
 But they keep working.
 Surveyors found one solution to place stakes in asphalt in the winter: a cotton gin spindle.
 It is made of hardened steel that can break through asphalt for staking.